Tebourba: Thuburbo Minus

-Historically Thuburbo Minus was a settlement in Africa Proconsularis, located at present-day Tebourba.
+Historically Thuburbo Minus ("Little Thuburbo") was a Roman settlement in Africa Proconsularis, located at present-day Tebourba, It was founded in the 1st century BC as a colony for veterans and was officially named Colonia VIII (Octavianorum) Thuburbi.
+Despite the name it is believed to have been founded by Caesar for veterans of the Eighth and Thirteenth legions sometime after 46BC.
+The second century Roman jurist Sextus Caecilius Africanus (d.c.
+175) is believed to have come from Thuburbo Minus.
 Thuburbo Minus is mentioned in the Antonine Itinerary, 44, and the Tabula Peutingeriana.

-Situated on a hill, the city occupied only a part of the ancient site, when it was rebuilt in the 15th century by the Andalusian Moors.
-The Roman amphitheatre was still standing at the end of the 17th century, when it was destroyed to build a bridge.
-The nearby Thuburbo Maius is in ruins.
+Situated on a hill, modern Tebourba occupied only a part of the ancient site, when it was rebuilt in the 15th century by the Andalusian Moors.
+The Roman amphitheatre, dated to the second century, was still standing at the end of the 17th century, when it was destroyed to build a bridge.
+The nearby Thuburbo Maius ("Greater Thuburbo") is in ruins.

+Raising sheep and the manufacture of woolen goods (vestis afra) seems to have been a significant part of the local economy.

 The diocese of Thuburbo Minus was a suffragan of Carthage.
-It was at Thuburbo Minus that the Christian martyrs Perpetua and Felicity with their companions were arrested.
-The two known bishops of this city are: Victor, present at the Conference of Carthage (411), where he had as his competitor the Donatist Maximinus; and Germanus, who signed (646) the letter of the bishops of the proconsulate to the Patriarch Paul II of Constantinople against the Monothelites.
+Traditionally, it was at Thuburbo Minus that the Christian martyrs Perpetua and Felicity with their companions were arrested.
+The two known bishops of this city were: Victor, present at the Conference of Carthage (411), where he had as his competitor the Donatist Maximinus; and Germanus, who signed (646) the letter of the bishops of the proconsulate to the Patriarch Paul II of Constantinople against the Monothelites.

+The remains of a basilica, the amphitheatre and some mosaics can still be seen.
+The amphitheatre, which was dug partly into a hill, must have originally measured 36 x 48 m.

 Titular see

-It is included in the Catholic Church's list of titular bishoprics since the diocese was formally revived in the late 19th century.
+Thuburbo Minus is included in the Catholic Church's list of titular bishoprics since the diocese was formally revived in the late 19th century.

 It has had the following incumbents, of the lowest (episcopal) rank: